 Trustworthiness

-The Organisation for Economic Co-operation and Development (OECD) recommendation for AI solutions identifies five complementary values-based principles for the responsible stewardship of trustworthy across all sectors including healthcare.
+The Organisation for Economic Co-operation and Development (OECD) recommendation for AI solutions identifies five complementary values-based principles for the responsible stewardship of trustworthy AI across all sectors including healthcare.
 AI solutions stakeholders involved in their development, deployment or operation should be held accountable for their proper functioning in line with the following principles:

 AI should benefit people and the planet by driving inclusive growth, sustainable development and well-being.